 Cyrus was the first to put the despair into words.
 “Oh gods…” he breathed from behind them.
 “Dov’ha, nati e’re…”

 But Fiearius didn’t need the gods to explain why.
 No, the gods had no hand in this.
-These were people and he could feel his rage beginning to grow.
+This was the work of flesh and blood human beings and he could feel his rage beginning to grow.

 Before he could even think of how to act, however, he became suddenly aware of Leta picking up her heels and darting straight towards the building.